CBUAE’s economic support scheme

 The purpose of the targeted scheme is to facilitate the provision of temporary relief from the payments of principal and interest on outstanding loans for all affected private sector companies and retail customers in the UAE.
 Participating banks should use the funding to grant temporary relief to private sector corporate customers and retail clients for a period of up to 6 months.

-CBUAE adopted a wide-ranging stimulus package, the Targeted Economic Support Scheme'-TESS (PDF).
+CBUAE adopted a wide-ranging stimulus package, the Targeted Economic Support Scheme (PDF, 500 KB).
 The CBUAE’s TESS succeeded in enhancing the financial system capacity to support individuals and companies affected by the COVID-19 repercussions.

 Additional AED16 billion stimulus package